USG-Navigation/.github/profile/README.md

 ## Overview

 Campus Navigator is a web-based navigation website designed to assist students in easily locating and navigating to various facilities and destinations within The Universities of Shady Grove.
-Developed by Aaron Tekle, Kevin Chen, Richard Lac, Victor Nguyen, and Matthew Chin, this application combines intuitive design with the latest web technologies to offer a seamless user experience.
+Developed by Aaron Tekle, Kevin Chen, Richard Lac, Victor Nguyen, and Matthew Chin.

 ## Key Features